This post may contain affiliate links. Please read my disclosure.

 Step by step instructions

-Rub the salt all over the pork tenderloins and let them sit, uncovered, in the fridge overnight.
+Step 1: Rub the salt and pepper all over the pork and let it sit, uncovered, in the fridge overnight.

-Heat a sous vide water bath to 134F degrees for rare or medium rare (see table below for more options).
+Step 2: Use a sous vide machine (AKA the precision cooker) to heat a sous vide water bath to 134°F for rare or medium rare (see table below for your desired temperature).

-Heat a cast iron skillet on high heat until almost smoking.
+Step 7: Preheat a cast iron pan on high heat until almost smoking.
 Add 1 tablespoon of avocado oil (or any high smoke point oil).

-Sear the pork tenderloins for 45-60 seconds per side, until a brown crust has formed (be very careful not to overcook here).
+Step 8: Place the pork in skillet and sear for 45-60 seconds per side, until a brown crust has formed (be very careful not to overcook here).

-Remove from the pan and let cool for 5 minutes.
-Slice and serve with reserved bag juice.
+Step 9: Remove from the pan and allow the pork cool for 5 minutes.
+Slice and serve with the reserved bag sauce (see below).
+There is no need to allow the pork to rest when cooking sous vide.

 Sous vide pork tenderloin temperatures